BrendanHiggins/BrendanHiggins.github.io/_posts/2021-08-20-covid-cards.md

 I'm not 100% sure, but the font used on the cards is...[Open Sans](https://fonts.google.com/specimen/Open+Sans?preview.text=COVID-19&preview.text_type=custom).
 Underwhelming, all I did was inspect the font used on the title of the [CDC's Social Media Toolkit](https://www.cdc.gov/coronavirus/2019-ncov/communication/vaccination-toolkit.html).
 From what I can tell, the same font used on the card is also used on their Digital Resources.

+Also, throwing in a few [homograph](https://en.wikipedia.org/wiki/IDN_homograph_attack) characters would have been pretty cool for forensics.

 ![CDC Font](/assets/images/covid-cards/siteFont.png)

 ### Why?